lolmaus/config-store/README.md

 - **Fail-Safe:** Malformed configs that cannot be migrated are swapped with schema defaults and overwrite the invalid data on the next save.
 - **Flexible Adapters:** Ships with a `LocalStorageAdapter` and a robust `AsyncAdapter` (for REST APIs).
 You can easily define custom adapters for other protocols (e.g., WebSocket, IndexedDB).
 - **Concurrency Control:** The `AsyncAdapter` provides three strategies for parallel writes:
-    - `abort`: Cancels previous pending requests (default, relies on AbortController).
+    - abort: Cancels previous pending requests (default, relies on AbortController).
-    - `optimistic`: Sends all requests but handles `409 Conflict` via versioning (requires backend logic).
+    - OOC: Sends all requests but handles `409 Conflict` via versioning (requires backend logic).
-    - `sequential`: Wait for each update to finish before processing the next one.
+    - sequential: Wait for each update to finish before processing the next one.
 Updates pile up in a queue.
 Useful for legacy backends, at the cost of UX.
 - **Framework-agnostic:** The core can be used with vanilla JS or in any framework.
 - **Framework integrations:** Offers the following integrations:
     - **React**: Includes a `useConfig` hook with **selector support** (e.g., `s => s.theme`).
 This allows a component to rerender only when the relevant individual setting changes.
 Other changes to the config will not cause rerenders.